Still of the Night (song)

-"Still of the Night" is a song by English rock band Whitesnake from their seventh studio album, 1987.
+"Still of the Night" is a song by British-American rock band Whitesnake from their seventh studio album, 1987.
 It was released on 2 March 1987, by EMI Records and Geffen Records as the album's debut single.
 The single peaked at number sixteen on the UK Singles Chart, number seventy-nine on the US Billboard Hot 100 and number eighteen on the Mainstream Rock chart.
 The song, described as the group's epitome of the hair metal era, is known for its heavy riffs, and dynamic structure.
 Still of the Night has since become one of the band's signature songs.

 In 2003, Martin Popoff listed the song as 58th in The Top 500 Heavy Metal Songs of All Time.
 In 2008, Guitar World considered it as "the best song that Led Zeppelin never wrote".
 In 2009, the track was named the 27th best hard rock song of all time by VH1.